 Davidson is on death row for his role in the crime.
 Cobbins is serving a life sentence without the possibility of parole plus 100 years.
 Thomas was sentenced to two consecutive life terms plus 25 years.
 Coleman is serving 35 years in jail.

-Boyd is the last of those implicated in the crime to be potentially sentenced on state charges.
+.
 The attorneys on his case requested his trial be delayed, and the judge on the case agreed.
 Boyd was charged and indicted on charges of first-degree felony murder, first-degree premeditated murder, especially aggravated robbery, especially aggravated kidnapping and aggravated rape.

 Follow WVLT News on Twitter for live updates from the courtroom.